32 NFL observations, Week 5

-Another week of the NFL season has come and gone, another 32 Observations by Nathan Jahnke finding an interesting piece of information about all 32 teams after Week 5 of football.
-This week, the focus is on the rookies and how they’ve performed after five weeks.
-If you would like to make some observations of your own, you can do so with PFF Elite, where you can find several signature statistics for every offensive and defensive position in football.
+The 32 Observations series continues with Nathan Jahnke, PFF’s Director of Analytics, finding an interesting piece of information about all 32 teams after five weeks of football.
+If you would like to make some observations of your own, you can do so with PFF Elite, where you can find several signature statistics for every offensive and defensive position in football, thanks to Premium Stats 2.0.